...

 Kichijōji Goen Jizō (吉祥寺御縁地蔵)

 The building is the headquarters of Jizōya Co., Ltd (株式会社じぞう屋).
-The company runs multiple restaurants and manages buildings in Kichijōji.
+The company runs multiple restaurants and manages many buildings in Kichijōji.
 Its motto is to bring smiles to people’s faces by connecting one with another.
 This is probably why the company was named after the Bodhisattva and has a Jizō statue enshrined.

 Entering the building is like being transported to Kyoto’s small alley.
 At the end of the corridor is the Jizō Bodhisattva, which brings pilgrims good connections.
 As the company believes that a wonderful relationship starts with a smile, the statue here is really smiley.
 Apparently, the statue was properly enshrined by holding a ritual by the monk of Suzumushi-dera Temple (鈴虫寺) in Kyoto.

 How to pray at Kichijōji Goen Jizō is different from temples and shrines.
-After putting a five yen coin in the donation box:

 1. Pick up one red and white braid from the box.